huichingheng/my-artworks-api/README.md

 - after that, await signUp() and singIn() in the beforeAll.
 - now the put `.set("Authorization", adminBearerjwtToken)` to the test which need the authorization.

+## TO CHANGE /ARTWORK TO /
+- copy and paste the signup and signin
+-

 ## IF NEED TO ADD IN OTHER ROUTER

 ## SWAGGER - DOCUMATATION
+- npm install -g swagger

 ## ????